You’ve spent all that time and money collecting email addresses for your list. Now what?

 The welcome email is a great point to ask for more information.
 You just met them, after all.
 Have your brand new subscriber log in to your website, fill out a profile, download your app, or take a survey—anything you can use to identify what problem they’re looking to solve and how your product can best solve it.

 A welcome email may be the first time you’re talking to a subscriber, but it’s also the best time to drive momentum forward in your relationship.
 Can you get them to take another step forward?
 Strava asks their new subscribers to get going and record a recent activity, pushing them back into their app:

 Peloton does something similar, closing their welcome email with an invitation to take their first ride on their brand new bike:

-Bellroy sends this NPS email 30 days after a subscriber purchases.
+Bellroy sends this NPS email 30 days after a subscriber purchase.
 This way, they can get immediate feedback on their time to value for customers:

 The more you know, the more you can use to drive conversion later on.
 It’s a big misconception that every conversion needs to happen right away.
 With your welcome email flow, you’ll introduce subscribers to your brand so you can build trust and encourage repeat visits.
 Take this opportunity to:

 - Ask for a key action that will take your subscribers further down the funnel